vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 </nav>
 {% endhighlight %}

 That's just an image and a title on the left.
+You can use your own logo or the one from the repository to get going.
 On the right, you will add links to profile and log out.

 Few more views to handle books, and you'll be done.